-5.1 2016 model continuity run
+5.1 2020 model continuity run

-Updating the 2017 reference model with only the catch data yielded almost identical estimates of historical stock biomass (Figure 8), despite of the revisions being made to the catch estimates of the Gillnet fisheries (see Section 2.3).
-The updated CPUE (UJPLL and UPOR) also had only minor effects on the assessment model.
-However, the inclusion of the updated length composition data appears to have an appreciable impact on the biomass estimates, with the overall stock biomass estimated to be about 3% - 12% higher than the 2017 reference model (Figure 8).
-This is likely to be due to the addition of new data as well as the revisions to the historical series.
-Further model updates (e.g. reference years for the MSY calculation) had a small impact on model estimates (Figure 8).
-Overall, the updated models estimated a higher level of stock productivity but did not change the conclusion of stock status (B2015/B{msy} and F2015/F{msy}) compared to the 2017 reference model.
+Updating the 2020 reference model with only the catch data yielded almost identical estimates of historical stock biomass, despite of the revisions being made to the catch estimates of the Gillnet fisheries (see Section 2.3).
+The updated CPUE (UJPLL and UPOR) and length composition data also had only minor effects on the assessment model (Figure 7).
+Further model updates (e.g., reference years for the MSY calculation) had also negligible effects on model estimates (Figure 7).
+Overall, the updated models estimated a slightly higher level of stock biomass but did not change the conclusion of stock status ( $B{2020}/B{msy}$ and $F{2020}/F{msy}$ ) compared to the 2020 reference model.

-Figure 8: Spawning biomass trajectories for IO swordfish from the step-wise model updates for 2020. (from the 2017 assessment reference model 'io4_rNTP_h80_GoMf_r2_CL020')
+Figure 7: Spawning biomass trajectories for IO swordfish from the step-wise model updates for 2020. (from the 2020 assessment reference model 'io4\h80\GoMf\r2\CL020')

-5.2 Basic model
+5.2 Revised model